arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- KNIT example-option-15.kt -->
 <!--- TEST assert -->

 The same function exists to check if `Some` contains a value that passes a certain predicate.
-For _nullable types_ we would use `?.let { } ?: false`.
+For _nullable types_, we would use `?.let { } ?: false`.

 <!--- INCLUDE
 import arrow.core.Option